geomaka/web-server/README.md

-A simple node js web server
+A node js web server